elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom.md

 ---

-### What is the Shadow DOM in relation to the browser?
+### What is the Shadow DOM, and how does it relate to the browser?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Shadow DOM serves for encapsulation.
-It allows a component to have its very own “shadow” DOM tree, that cannot be accidentally accessed from the main document, may have local style rules, and more.
+  <div><strong>Interview Response:</strong> Encapsulation gets provided via the Shadow DOM.
+It enables a component to have its own "shadow" DOM tree that cannot get unintentionally accessed from the main page and local style rules and other features.
     </div>
   </div>
 </details>